跳转至

 kubectl -n monitoring port-forward svc/grafana 3000

-To run Kepler on kind, we need to build it locally with specific flags.
+To deploy Kepler on kind, we need to build it locally with specific flags.
 The full details of local builds are covered in the section below.
-To deploy on a local kind cluster, you need to use the CI_DEPLOY and PROMETHEUS_DEPLOY flags.
+To deploy on a local kind cluster, you need to build using the PROMETHEUS_DEPLOY flag.

 git clone --depth 1 git@github.com:sustainable-computing-io/kepler.git